Mark48729756/OriginOS/README.md

 ## License

 This project is licensed under the **MIT License** (see [`LICENSE`](LICENSE)) — which, technically, permits commercial use, resale, and sublicensing like any standard MIT-licensed project.

-That said: **OriginOS is a solo hobby project**, built and shared so other people can learn from it, poke at the code, and help fix bugs — not so it can be repackaged and sold.
-If you use it personally, for learning, or to contribute fixes back, that's exactly what it's here for.
-If you're planning to use it commercially, please reach out first at **macospowerpoint@gmail.com** — using it commercially without doing so goes against the spirit this project was shared under, and the author reserves the right to pursue it seriously.